BeamMW/beam-docs/source/rtd_pages/user_desktop_wallet_guide.rst

 * **Change** - UTXO received as a result of change from a transaction.
 It is immediately available for spending
 * **Transaction fee** - Fees received as a result of mining a block which contain transactions
 * **Coinbase** - UTXO you have mined.
 It has maturity of 3 hours (240 blocks) and will not be immediately seen in Available tab
+* **Shielded** - UTXO received as a result of a Offline or Max privacy transaction.
+It is immediately available for spending

 UTXO in sending BEAM screen (explained by example)